 Studies have shown that spending time in nature that is rich in vegetation improves your vitality, giving you more energy and enthusiasm, as well as making you more resilient to physical illnesses.

 What is interesting is that it’s the act of being outside in nature itself that has this effect, while most people probably assume that the main benefit of being outdoors is to be more active.
 Of course, being active in nature will have double the benefits, but these studies do show that even if you are less active, the mere practice of being around nature will have its own psychological and physical benefits too.

 Being exposed to plants boosts immunity

-Scientists have found that people who spend more time in nature where there are plenty of plants and trees have an increased immune function.
+Scientists have found that people who spend more time in nature have an increased immune function.
 This is partly due to phytoncides which are chemicals released by plants to protect themselves from insects and from rotting.

 These chemicals are actually beneficial to humans too.
 So try to get out and about as much as possible to give your immune system a boost.

 Sunlight has plenty of health benefits

 Sunlight gives us a much-needed dose of vitamin D, which helps to prevent cancer and osteoporosis and is essential for general wellbeing including mental health.

 It has also been shown to have an effect on a number of health conditions, and those with low vitamin D levels are actually at an increased risk of heart attacks.
 A vitamin D deficiency has also been linked to irritable bowel syndrome, a condition that accounts for 10% of visits to GP surgeries.